 As is implied in the name, gravel road bikes tend to be the best of both worlds - happy on gravel paths and forest roads as well as tarmac roads.
 People choose gravel bikes for a greater degree of versatility than pure road bikes as you can use them on many different terrains.
 You can even use them on trail centres if you have the skills.
 Depending on the tyres you use, you can optimise gravel bikes for pure off road, tarmac or bit of both.

-Gravel bikes will look similar to road bikes at a glance in that they have drop handlebars and are a similar shape.
-Generally though, gravel bikes will be a more upright riding position and a shorter reach for comfort over longer distances.
+Gravel bike geometries will look similar to road bikes at a glance in that they have drop handlebars and are a similar shape.
+Generally though, many gravel bikes will have a more upright riding position and a shorter reach for comfort over longer distances.
 You might also see flared out handlebars on gravel bikes for a wider hand position while on the drops for extra control when off road riding.
+A gravel race bike will be a little lower for a more aggressive riding position.

 Tyre clearance and tyre size

 Here we get to one of the main differences between a gravel bike vs road bike - the maximum tyre clearance.
-Some gravel bikes will have space for 47c tyres and the ability to take a knobbly mountain bike style tyre for pure off road performance.
+Some gravel riders will prefer to have space for 47c tyres and the ability to take a knobbly mountain bike style tyre for pure off road performance on rougher surfaces.

 Having a larger clearance also has other advantages, namely there is more clearance for mud to get through and not clog up your wheels and the ability to take mudguards (adding mudguards will lessen the maximum tyre size you can put on).